 Kevin Garnett’s theory on what happened to James

-To be LeBron and deal with critics — it’s a full time job.
-And it will be interesting to see how he responds to what Garnett recently claimed about his sciatica injury, if he does.
+To be LeBron and deal with critics… Now, that’s a full-time job.
+And it will be interesting to see how he responds to what Garnett recently claimed about his sciatica.

-The Boston Celtics legend insisted that James came up with this story to throw a tantrum, since the Lakers didn’t offer him a contract extension.
-He went ahead with his player option, that will see him get paid $52.6 million throughout the course of this season.
+The Boston Celtics legend insisted that James came up with this story to throw a tantrum since the Lakers didn’t offer him a contract extension.
+He went ahead with his player option, which will see him get paid $52.6 million this season.
 But beyond 2025-26, his future remains unknown.